 People / Graduate Students

 U.S. imperial culture, art practice and performance, decolonial ethics, queer of color critique and affect theory, critical race theory, disability studies, violence

 Bio & Research Interests

-Her work focuses on U.S. imperial culture, specifically war writing and atmospherics; P.T.S.D., moral injury, and suicide; and veteran art practice and performance.
+In 2017, Maria completed her Ph.D. in Comparative Ethnic Studies with a Designated Emphasis in Critical Theory from UC Berkeley.
+Her work focuses on U.S. imperial culture; P.T.S.D., moral injury, and suicide; and veteran art practice.
+Her research interests are (broadly): art practice and performance, decolonial ethics, queer of color critique and affect theory, critical race theory, disability studies, and violence.
 Publications include pieces in Locating Life Stories: Beyond East-West Binaries in (Auto)Biographical Studies; Ada: A Journal of Gender, Technology, and New Media; and a/b: Auto/Biography Studies.
-She has written for Nation of Change and The Feminist Wire, is co-executive editor of nineteen sixty nine: an ethnic studies journal, and co-founder of IABA’s Life Writing SNS Network.
-A member of the UC Berkeley Center for Race and Gender Student Advisory Board, she is a 2016 Arts Research Center fellow at UC Berkeley and a 2016-17 Yerba Buena Center for the Arts (YBCA) fellow.
-She is currently a Postdoctoral Scholar for the Center for Race and Gender (2018).
+She has written for Nation of Change and The Feminist Wire, was co-executive editor of nineteen sixty nine: an ethnic studies journal, and co-founder of IABA’s Life Writing SNS Network.
+She has been a 2016 Arts Research Center fellow at UC Berkeley and a 2016-17 Yerba Buena Center for the Arts (YBCA) fellow.
+She is currently a Postdoctoral Scholar for the Center for Race and Gender at UC Berkeley, a participant in UCHRI’s Exploratory Workshop on Experimentation, and working on a book project titled: The Art of Moral Injury: Decolonizing the Military Subject through Artisanal Destruction.

 Evelyn Nakano Glenn